Canadian Survey on Disability (CSD)

-An additional sample of approximately 5,000 persons was also drawn to be part of a research project.
-This sample of persons was drawn among persons who did not report any difficulty to the Activities of Daily Living questions on the Census.
-The Disability Screening Questions will be asked to these persons to see if they have a disability or not.
-This will allow to determine to what extent the new questions on the Census cover persons with a disability.
+An additional sample of approximately 5,000 persons was also drawn to be part of a methodological research project.
+This sample of persons was also drawn among persons who did not report any difficulties or conditions on the Activities of Daily Living questions on the Census.
+The Disability Screening Questions were asked of these persons to see if they had a disability or not.
+This allowed methodologists to determine the extent to which the new questions on the Census covered persons with a disability.

 Responding to this survey is voluntary.

 Data are collected directly from survey respondents and derived from other Statistics Canada surveys.